DataDog/hiring-engineers/walkthrough.md

 || echo -e "\e[0;31mCannot connect to Postgres\e[0m"
 ```

-You can escape from the psql output by entering `ZZ` on your keyboard.
-Nice work.
+Escape by entering `ZZ` on your keyboard.

+You should see a message that says `Postgres connection - OK` in your terminal.

 Click **Next** to continue.